supritha-palguna/Discrete-covariates/README.md

-# Discrete-covariates
+# Discrete covariates

-The objective of this report is to use data obtained in 1999 to compare the quality of locations in Munich.
+The objective of this project is to use data obtained in 1999 to compare the quality of locations in Munich.
 First, the data is statistically analyzed using statistical metrics such as mean, variance, and standard deviation.
 Testing assumptions are checked to decide between the parametric and nonparametric methods of testing.
 The Kruskal test